-Let us prepare for the proof of the uniqueness of the class of good measures with a lemma that we will be again useful later in the proof of polynomial growth of measures of balls.
-The following lemma says that when $\mu$ is a Haar-like measure, then the $\mu$ measure of the $\eps$-balls is approximatively the inverse of the cardinality of a maximal $\eps$-separated net in the unit ball. \begin{lemma} Let $(X,d)$ be a doubling metric space with a transitive set $\mathcal F$ of $L$-\bilip maps.
-Suppose that a non-zero Radon measures $\mu$ on $X$ is such that $\mu \stackrel{\alpha}{\approx} f_* \mu$, for each $f\in \mathcal F$.
-Then there are positive constants $\eps_0$, $k$, and $h$ such that for any $\eps<\eps_0$ and for any maximal $\eps$-separated net, defining $c_\eps:=\#\left(N_\epsilon\cap B_1\right)$, we have
+Let us prepare for the proof of the uniqueness of the class of good measures with a lemma which will be useful again in the proof of polynomial growth of such measures.
+The following lemma says that if $\mu$ is a Haar-like measure, then the $\mu$ measure of the $\eps$-balls is approximately the inverse of the cardinality of a maximal $\eps$-separated net in the unit ball. \begin{lemma} Let $(X,d)$ be a doubling metric space with a transitive set $\mathcal F$ of $L$-\bilip maps.
+Suppose that a non-zero Radon measure $\mu$ on $X$ is such that $\mu \stackrel{\alpha}{\approx} f_* \mu$, for each $f\in \mathcal F$.
+Then there are positive constants $\eps_0$, $k$, and $h$ such that, for any $\eps<\eps_0$ and for any maximal $\eps$-separated net $N_\epsilon$, defining $c_\eps:=\#\left(N_\epsilon\cap B_1\right)$, we have

 and

 \end{lemma}